mdpetters/DifferentialMobilityAnalyzers.jl/README.md

 ```julia
 julia> Pkg.add("DifferentialMobilityAnalyzers")
 ```
 This installs the package and any missing dependencies.
+(Patience required for fresh install).
 ```julia
 julia> using IJulia
 julia> notebook(detached = true)